The IT Support Education Center

 The most educational business technology blog for Southern California executives, featuring insider tips, articles, and videos on how to get the best IT results.

-You’ve had an IT manager for the last 15 years, and he’s (or she's) just told you that he’s retiring.
-He knows your business and your systems intimately – he might have even built them!
-So, how will you fill his shoes?
-How will you get what you need once when he’s gone?
+You've had an information technology (IT) manager on staff for the last 15 years, and they just told you that they're retiring.
+They know your business and your systems intimately – they might have even built them!
+So, how will you fill their shoes?
+How will you get what you need when they're gone?
+The good news: Retiring employees generally give you ample notice.
+This gives you the opportunity to fully assess the situation and plan for a smooth transition.
+When employees leave voluntarily, and you part ways amicably, transferring the knowledge to a new person or company should be much easier.

 Optimize your business's IT function, understand proper - and cost effective - IT staffing, and learn from the mistakes others have made.